pluralsight/guides/draft/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 - `static/js` will contain the Javascript files used in the application
 - `templates` will contain the Thymeleaf templates used in the application

-So let's start by creating the `com/example/web/ChatController` class.
-Create a new file with the following content:
+So let's start by creating the `com/example/web/ChatController` class with the following content:
 ```java
 @Controller
 public class ChatController {